ministryofjustice/intranet/docker/README.md

 ### Troubleshooting

-For frontend issues check out this repo's wiki.
+For further frontend issues or information visit this repo's [wiki](https://github.com/ministryofjustice/intranet/wiki).

 ### Shutdown website
 To spin the docker containers down, `cd` into `docker` folder and run `Make shutdown` cmd.